JuneJulyAugust/H-OBCA/README.md

 7. Install Julia package NearestNeighbors using Pkg.add("NearestNeighbors")

 8. Install Julia package ControlSystems using Pkg.add("ControlSystems")
-If you see error message like below? do Pkg.update() and install the package again
+If you see error message as follows do Pkg.update() and install the package again
 ```sh
 ERROR: Unsatisfiable requirements detected for package OrdinaryDiffEq
 ```